 Market and Model

-You won’t be expecting this B-Class to be priced alongside similarly-shaped volume brand mid-sized MPVs like the Citroen C4 Space Tourer and the Ford C-MAX.
-It isn’t.
+You won't be expecting this B-Class to be priced alongside similarly-shaped volume brand mid-sized MPVs like the Citroen C4 Space Tourer and the Ford C-MAX.
+It isn't.
 But if you were looking at an upper-spec version of a contender like that, this Mercedes could still appeal.
-Prices sit in the £27,000 to £33,000 bracket and there are two trim levels available - 'Sport', 'Sport Executive', 'AMG Line Executive' and 'AMG Line Premium'.
+Prices sit in the £29,000 to £35,000 bracket and there are four trim levels available - 'Sport', 'Sport Executive', 'AMG Line Executive' and 'AMG Line Premium'.

 The Sport trim line comes as standard with the brand's sophisticated MBUX multimedia system with 'Hey Mercedes' voice activation.
 Plus you get a seven-inch instrument binnacle display and a seven-inch touchscreen centre-dash media screen.
 Along with a reversing camera, 17-inch ten-spoke alloy wheels, hard-disk navigation, automatic two-zone climate control and LED high performance headlights.
 Safety stuff includes Active Lane Keeping Assist and Speed Limit Assist.
 AMG Line customers will benefit from 18-inch five-twin-spoke AMG alloy wheels, a three-spoke multifunction sport steering wheel in nappa leather, sports seats, AMG body styling and Dinamica microfibre upholstery with red contrast stitching.
 The optional 'Executive equipment line' pack includes a 10.25-inch media display, Active Parking Assist with front and rear parking sensors, heated front seats, electrically folding exterior mirrors and an automatically-dimming driver's side mirror and rear view mirror.